4d72526f626f74/MrRobot/README.md

 Step 2: Open %appdata%\Stand\Lua Scripts
 Step 3: Copy MrRobot.lua into this directory and you're done

-When you run the script all the that are needed are downloaded for you
+When you run the script all the files that are needed will be downloaded for you
 ```

 ## Support